Important info regarding our COVID-19 response

 - Construction teams working in an open-air environment have been instructed on social distancing.
 Guidelines for adapting to new safety challenges are being posted at every job site and additional hand wash stations have been added.

 - We are challenging our construction vendors to donate extra masks and eyewear to health care agencies (without compromising safety of employees).

-- We have enabled many employees to work from home and instructed those with on-site essential jobs to stay home if they experience symptoms or have been in contact with anyone diagnosed with or exhibiting symptoms of COVID-19.
+- We have enabled most employees to work from home and instructed those with on-site essential jobs to stay home if they experience symptoms or have been in contact with anyone diagnosed with or exhibiting symptoms of COVID-19.

 - For any on-site essential job, we have limited the number of employees who can occupy a building at a given time.